harvardadvocate/main-website/src/pages/content/nothing.md

  She talked about a time after college when she lived in an apartment next to a commune.
 She didn’t pay much attention to the commune, and they didn’t pay much attention to her.
 But they were plenty nice.
 She quite liked them, actually, except that along with societal norms and my mother, they also mostly ignored material concerns.
-This was fine until the day their toilet got backed up and they didn’t notice until it exploded, covering their room, oozing into hallway, seeping under my mother’s door in waves of pungent filth.
+This was fine until the day their toilet got backed up and they didn’t notice until it exploded, covering their room, oozing into the hallway, seeping under my mother’s door in waves of pungent filth.